SimonDanisch/OpenGL.jl/README.md

 examples, and responses to my questions, I would never have been able to put this into a Julia package.
 All credit goes to him.

-I'd also like to thank the Khronos Group (http://www.opengl.org) for making the OpenGL spec and hardware/software companies (open- and closed-source) for adopting it.
+We'd also like to thank the Khronos Group (http://www.opengl.org) for making the OpenGL spec and hardware/software companies (open- and closed-source) for adopting it.
 It has given countless amounts of people the freedom to make beautiful graphics and visualize whatever they desire.